rade-milovic-devtech/clean-architecture-csharp-greenfield-project-sample/README.md

 # Online Theather

-This is a sample software implementation which demonstrates how to incorporate clean architecture in a greenfield project using .NET technologies and C# programming language.
+This is a sample software implementation which demonstrates how to apply the clean architecture in a greenfield project using .NET technologies and C# programming language.

 ## Requirements: